Come allenarsi nella Pole Dance in modo sicuro ed efficace

 Muscle pain:

-• it is widespread and not localized in a specific point
+• is diffuse rather than localized to a specific point

 • appears 12 to 48 hours after training

 This type of pain indicates that the muscle is adapting to the training stimulus.
-It's annoying, but not dangerous if managed properly.
+It is uncomfortable, but not dangerous if managed correctly.

 👉 In these cases: